Meteorological Service of Catalonia: From 1921 to the Present

 On 31 March 1921, the Permanent Council of the Commonwealth of Catalonia approved the decree that established the Meteorological Service of Catalonia (SMC) under the scientific authority of the Institute for Catalan Studies.
 Eduard Fontserè was appointed director.
 The service initially consisted of a head office that coordinated information provided by voluntary observers and information sent via wireless telegraphy by the Spanish state and international organizations.
 From 1922 on, members of the SMC prepared a daily weather forecast that was posted in Barcelona's public buildings and in phone booths belonging to the Commonwealth of Catalonia's telephone network.
 In 1939, the Meteorological Service of Catalonia was abolished and its archives and library seized.

 In accordance with the Statute of Autonomy of Catalonia (Article 9.15), the Catalan government has sole responsibility for the Meteorological Service of Catalonia.
-To that end, the Executive Council of Catalonia created the Meteorology Service as part of the Ministry of the Environment in July 1996.
+To that end, the Executive Council of Catalonia created the Meteorology Service as part of the Department of the Environment in July 1996.

 Article 11 of the Meteorology Service.
 The duties of the Meteorology Service are as follows: